MogesBekele/MogesBekele/README.md

 - 💞️ I’m looking to collaborate on open-source projects.
 - 📫 How to reach me: mogesbekele32@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: When I’m not coding, I enjoy learning about engineering and new technologies!
+- ⚡ Fun fact: When I’m not coding, watching podcast,  learning about engineering and new technologies!

 <!---